aarti0109/interview-preparation/README.md

 - Print prime numbers between 1 to 100
 - Reverse a string
 - Find unique elements from a list of integers
 - Square root of each element in a list using stream API
+- Sort elements and find middle number of a list using stream API